Skip to content

 Q: What do I need to use MCP?

-A: I need an AI application that implements an MCP client (such as Claude Desktop or Cursor) and an MCP server.
-When using existing MCP servers, I can connect from an AI app without additional programming.
+A: I need an AI application that implements an MCP client and an MCP server.
+The MCP architecture describes a Host containing MCP Clients that connect to MCP Servers.[5]

 Q: How is MCP different from an API (Application Programming Interface)?